 - This field allows you to determine the next time your game will run.
 You can manually enter the next game day, or click the calendar button to open a drop down calendar to select the specific date.
 This date will be shown to all users on the login screen when the game is loaded.
 You can also manually enter the time of day that the game is played, or click the clock to open a drop down clock to select the game session time.
 Both of these fields are optional, and can be changed later by editing the world after it's created.

 - World Description

-- This text box allows you to create a description of the game world, it’s themes, house rules, or to provide messages to your players when they are logging in to the game.
-You can see this text on the game worlds tab of the main Foundry menus, as well as the login screen when the game world has been loaded.
+- This text box allows you to create a description of the game world, its themes, house rules, or to provide messages to your players when they are logging in to the game.
+You can see this text on the game worlds' tab of the main Foundry menus, as well as the login screen when the game world has been launched.
 This field is optional, and can be changed later by editing the world after it is created.